 This Whole30 breakfast bake with sausage, eggs, spinach, and mushrooms is flavorful enough to live off of during a Whole30.
 You’ll love this Whole30 breakfast because it’s packed with flavor, protein, and fiber, making you feel a-freaking-mazing all day.
 This might just become your new favorite paleo breakfast bake!
+Perfect with my easy Whole30 breakfast sausage recipe.

 I know I lament the eggy Whole30 regularly, and it’s true!
 I tire quickly of savory eggs every morning for breakfast.
 I need the dominant flavor of a dish to be, well, not eggs, so the fact that this Whole30 sausage egg passes muster says a lot.